frontenddogma/web-development-glossary/manuscript/b.md

 BVT
 : → Build Verification Test

+BYOL
+: → Bring Your Own License

 Byte Order Mark
 : A particular use of a special Unicode character, `U+FEFF BYTE ORDER MARK`, whose appearance as a magic number at the start of a text stream can signal several things to a program reading the text: the byte order, or endianness, of the text stream in the cases of 16-bit and 32-bit encodings; the fact that the text stream’s encoding is Unicode, to a high level of confidence; or which Unicode character encoding is used.&nbsp;[†](#w-bom)

+Bytecode
+: A form of instruction set designed for efficient execution by a software interpreter.
+Unlike human-readable source code, bytecodes are compact numeric codes, constants, and references (normally numeric addresses) that encode the result of compiler parsing and performing semantic analysis of things like type, scope, and nesting depths of program objects.
+The name “bytecode” stems from instruction sets that have one-byte opcodes followed by optional parameters.&nbsp;[†](#w-bytecode)

 Q> Is something important missing, or did you find a mistake?
 Please [share your feedback](https://github.com/j9t/web-development-glossary-forum/issues/new) and become a glossary&nbsp;contributor!